Moquent/Moquent/README.md

 <br />

 Hello!
-I'm Moquent, an aspiring 15 year old boy with a self taught knowledge about programming.
+I'm Moquent, an aspiring 15 year old boi with a self taught knowledge about programming.
 I mainly implement programming languages like JavaScript, Python-3, Java, C++ and React and have good knowledge about the Linux distro terminals.

 I've developed a music bot for Discord by the name [Uzox](http://uzox.tech/) which has features like making personal playlists and playing them.